markokocic/rn-native-base-example-todo/Readme.md

 # Credits

-Heavy lifting is done using the excellent `rn-shadow-steroid` library.
+Heavy lifting is done using the excellent [`flexsurfer/rn-shadow-steroid`](/flexsurfer/rn-shadow-steroid) library.
 Take a look at it for more documentation.